 Nutritional Breakdown of French Toast II

-- The dish typically contains carbohydrates from the bread, proteins from the eggs, and fats from butter and milk.
+- Carbs from bread, protein from eggs, fat from butter and milk.

 Frequently Asked Questions (FAQs)